 Toledo Supplies Las Vegas

-Professor Celia Williamson of the University of Toledo chaired a task force for research into Ohio's contribution to the trafficking industry and initial results estimated Toledo to be in fourth place nationally as a gateway city.
+Professor Celia Williamson of the University of Toledo has chaired a task force for research into Ohio's contribution to the trafficking industry and initial results estimated Toledo to be in fourth place nationally as a gateway city.